Homemade Chicken Noodle Soup

 - Meanwhile prep the vegetables and make the noodles.

 - Noodles: Beat egg, milk and salt in a large shallow bowl.
 Add 1 cup of flour and mix with a spatula.
 Add a little more flour if needed to make a firm, not-sticky dough.
 Roll out on a floured surface until about 12 inches across and very thin.
-Let rest 20 minutes.
+Let rest 10 minutes.
 Cut into 1/4″ wide strips, any length you like.
 I keep mine long, but you may want bite-size 1-inch lengths.
-Spread out and let dry 2 hours.
-Once dry to the touch, cover and refrigerate until needed (up to 2 days).
+Spread out and let dry while you finish the soup.
+(To save for later, let dry to the touch – 2 hours – cover and refrigerate until needed, up to 2 days).

 - Back to the soup: Turn off heat and remove chicken.
 Let cool then remove and discard bones and skin.
 Shred meat into bites and set aside.
 Remove bay leaf.

-- Add vegetables (and turmeric) and simmer 10 minutes until tender.
+- Add vegetables (and turmeric) to the stock and simmer 10 minutes until tender.

 - Increase heat to high, bring to boil, add noodles and boil uncovered for 8-10 minutes until just tender.
 Add chicken meat back to pot and heat through.